 Paris is one of the great world cities famous for its rich history, famous monuments, tasty food, museums, diverse art, culture and fashion.
 Paris is usually most peoples number one choice for learning French and it is easy to see why.
-You could have a picnic under the Eiffel Tower, wander through the Louvre, have an ice cream at Notre-Dame, explore the legendary jazz scene and dine on the finest French cuisine all whilst learning at some of the best language schools in the country.
-Our guide to studying French in Paris includes more information about courses, recommendations for French schools, tips how to study on a budget and advice for free activities and things you can do to when living and learning here.
+Search classroom courses from top rated language schools in Paris.

 French Language Courses in Paris

 Search language courses in Paris.